jtn24-NJIT/final_flask_Project/README.md

 Hello, my name is Jake Tyler Nhan.
 I am a fourth year NJIT student, majoring in a Bachelor's degree of Computer Science.
 This is the repository for the fourth and final project of IS 218, SEC.
 004 of Spring 2022.
 In this project, there is a simple login system in which admin users are able to uploade csv transaction files; which also tracks each user's account balance to display on the dashboard.

-MAKE SURE TO UPLOAD TRANSACTION FILE FIRST BEFORE GOING TO TRANS MGMT(DT), OR ERROR MIGHT APPEAR
+UPLOAD TRANSACTION FILE FIRST BEFORE GOING TO TRANS MGMT(DT), OR ERROR MIGHT APPEAR

 # Project Setup